anon-blue/anon.blue/README.txt

-n State Police Post for theft & child molestation, he is possibly armed and is a heavy drug user so use caution. $10,000 reward for his capture!
+n State Police Post for theft & child molestation, he is possibly armed and is a heavy drug user so use cyyyyllll$10,000 reward for his capture!
 Please call (98
 9) 354 - 1800 to report any tips!
 Thank you!
 His social Media with photos facebo ok.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, fromqoowsksosrjiefiuohrtfiuhxwtrvmjiiortgihour